About Us

 Families who participate in home visiting programs benefit from improved maternal, infant, and child health.
 Services promote positive parenting techniques, healthy child development, and school readiness.
 Home Visitors provide referrals to other support services for families in need.
 Family Support Programs work together to ensure that you are receiving the best services possible and the concerns you identify together are resolved.

-For more information or to enroll in a program, please contact 269-888-KIDS (5437) or visit our resources page.
+For more information or to enroll in a program, please contact (269) 366-6201 or visit our resources page.

 Health Equity